4.3 Pulmonary Conditions & Airway Clearance

 2. Exhale through pursed lips (as if blowing out a candle) for 4-6 seconds.

-3. Match a 1:2 inspiration-to-expiration ratio.
+3. Aim for a 1:2 inspiration-to-expiration ratio.

 Diaphragmatic ('Belly') Breathing

-1. Hand on abdomen, hand on chest.
+1. One hand on abdomen, one on chest.

 3. Exhale slowly, ideally with pursed lips.